An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Environments

 \section{Environments}

-We first consider a set of four stateless matrix games, which serve as canonical benchmarks for analysing fundamental multi-agent interaction dynamics.
+We first consider a set of four stateless matrix games, which serve as canonical benchmarks for analysing multi-agent interaction dynamics.
 These environments consist of single-step interactions in which agents select actions simultaneously and receive rewards according to fixed payoff matrices.
 As there is no temporal component or state transition, they provide a controlled setting for examining coordination, competition, and equilibrium behaviour under simplified yet illustrative conditions.
-Exact implementations of the four environment's payoff matrices are in the tables below.
+The environments are: \begin{itemize} \item \textit{Prisoner’s Dilemma}: a standard social dilemma with a unique Nash equilibrium (defection), though cooperation can arise under repeated interaction \cite{axelrod1981evolution,nowak2006five}. \item \textit{Matching Pennies}: a zero-sum game with a mixed-strategy equilibrium. \item \textit{Stag Hunt}: a coordination game with multiple equilibria (cooperative ``stag'' or risk-dominant ``hare''). \item \textit{Chicken}: a cooperative/competitive game where mutual aggression is costly, with two pure-strategy equilibria (one player swerves while the other does not) and a mixed-strategy equilibrium. \end{itemize} The pay-off matrices of these games are reported in the tables below.

-We also use the \texttt{Overcooked} environment from the \texttt{JaxMARL} benchmark suite \citep{rutherford2024jaxmarl}, a cooperative multi-agent cooking task adapted from the original Overcooked-AI environment \citep{carroll2019utility}.
-In this environment, two agents coordinate in a shared kitchen to prepare and deliver soups, requiring precise spatial and temporal coordination.
+We also use the \texttt{Simple Spread MPE} environment from the \texttt{JaxMARL} benchmark suite \citep{rutherford2024jaxmarl}.
+In this cooperative multi-agent task, multiple agents must coordinate to cover a set of target landmarks in a shared continuous space.
+Each agent aims to occupy a different landmark while avoiding collisions with other agents, requiring effective spatial coordination and decentralised decision making.
+Agents must distribute themselves across landmarks such that each landmark is covered by a different agent while minimising collisions.
+The environment’s partially observable state and the need for coordinated positioning make it a useful testbed for studying cooperation and learning dynamics in MARL.